 Project ION will provide opportunities for research and learning in nanotechnology-related areas, both on campus and at partnering industry locations.
 It will create models for nanotechnology-focused workforce development activities for under-served populations across the barriers between and among two-year colleges, four-year universities, research institutes, and industry.
 Finally, Project ION will increase the number of two-year college graduates prepared to enter the workforce as technicians in nanotechnology-related industries.
 Project results, including lessons learned, will be disseminated broadly through participation in academic, governmental, and industry meetings as well as conferences in nanotechnology education, research, and development.

-SANTF Conference on Oct.
-18, 2012.
+October 18, 2012, SANTF Conference hosted at Northwest Vista College.
 For more information, please visit SANTF Website.